nmccarty/asuran/README.md

 Comparison with Borg
 --------------------

--	Asuran Has better use of multithreading
+-	Asuran has better use of multithreading

-	Asuran has a pipeline that is much better suited to good use of CPU cores, and since archiving speed is typically bound by compression, rather than read/write or encryption/hmac on modren CPUs with an SSD (or just fast spinning rust storage), this leads to a significant speed boost.
+	Asuran has a pipeline that is much better suited to good use of CPU cores, and since archiving speed is typically bound by compression, rather than read/write or encryption/hmac on modern CPUs with an SSD (or just fast spinning rust storage), this leads to a significant speed boost.

 -	Switchable storage backends

-	Asuran has a framework for describing new storage backends and switching between them at runtime, so you aren't tied to only storing files on a local filesystem or linux machines running ssh
+	Asuran has a framework for describing new storage backends and switching between them at runtime, so you aren't tied to only storing files on a local filesystem or linux machines running SSH.

 -	Selectable slicer

-	Asuran allows you to chose your content defined chunking algorithm, including the use of FastCDC or a static chunk size slicer, allowing you to decide on your performance/deduplication ratio trade off
+	Asuran allows you to chose your content defined chunking algorithm, including the use of FastCDC or a static chunk size slicer, allowing you to decide on your performance/deduplication ratio trade off.

 -	Repository format hides chunk length